Published: 2026-05-24

 The picture is a country with a strong macro frame and weak social outcomes.
 That split is central to the analysis: every cabinet has to be judged _both_ on its fiscal results _and_ on the fact that those results have not translated into lives lived.
 Bulgaria is second-lowest life expectancy in the EU — after two decades of catch-up growth.

-One regular term of 3 years and 11 months — the fourth longest in the table.
+One regular term of 3 years and 11 months — the second longest in the table after Borisov III.
 Time-weighted averages over Eurostat quarterly data:

-This cabinet starts on a downward debt trend inherited from the Saxe-Coburg-Gotha era reductions (which brought it down from a peak of 65.4% debt/GDP at the start of the decade in 2001–2002) – gross government debt starts at roughly 30.2% of GDP in 2005 and is handed over at a record-low 15.5% in 2009.
+This cabinet starts on a downward debt trend inherited from the Saxe-Coburg-Gotha era reductions (which brought it down from a peak above 65% debt/GDP in 2001–2002).
+Over the cabinet's window, gross government debt (per Eurostat ESA quarterly data) falls from 26.6% of GDP at end-2005 to 13.2% by mid-2009.
 The numbers look stunning until you read their second context: most of the fall is accounting — GDP growth in the denominator plus privatisation receipts and surpluses.
 The real nominal debt reduction is modest.
 And 8.2% inflation is a symptom of overheating — credit boom, current-account deficit above 25% of GDP (record), capital inflows pouring into real estate.

 The lag: the Global Financial Crisis hits at the very end of his term (Sep 2008 → Lehman), but the first effects on GDP come only at end-2008 and fully in 2009 — i.e. under the next cabinet.